 Already volunteering?
 That's great!
 You can move on to the next step!

-If you would like some help finding a volunteer opportunity , you can set up an appointment with our Community Engagement Coordinator: Laurie Bacci.
+If you would like assistance in finding a volunteer opportunity, you can schedule an appointment with our Community Engagement Coordinator: Laurie Bacci, Adjunct Faculty.
+Please send an email to email@example.com.

 - DETERMINE THE NUMBER OF UNITS YOU ARE TAKING FOR THE COURSE